Michael Heunks

 After executing the planning, there is an evaluation

-phase.
+and communication phase.
 Students are able to reflect on the process.
 Have they learned everything they wanted to?
 Did they experience any trouble along the way?
 In what way did they grow?
 When their project is finished, students are encouraged to share their personal experience on the platform as an inspiration to others.

 Besides the economic argument of scalability, we decided upon developing a digital platform because it is perfectly catered to the demand of students when it comes to personalization, authenticity, and collaboration[1].
 The student is able to personalize their learning environment specifically to their needs and preferences.
 Our redesign enables learner choice, agency, and self-regulation.
 Due to the authenticity aspect, the technology provides the student with authentic learning.
 Both physical and virtual.
 As such, it can provide relevance and personal meaning to his learning process.
 As for collaboration, technology provides students with networking capability, socially interactive environments, and a platform to share their information and experiences with others.
 In this way, we hope to create a vibrant community of students who are actively involved in their own educational path.